-3. All components, all tubing, fittings and hose clamps for corrosion and wear.
+- 1. The refrigerant charge (see "Checking The Refrigerant Charge" text NEVER OPERATE SYSTEM WITHOUT PROPER CHARGE) - 2.
+All components, all tubing, fittings and hose clamps for corrosion and wear.
 BE SURE TO LOCATE AND INSPECT ALL FITTINGS AND COMPONENTS IN THE SYSTEM.
 KNOW THE LOCATION OF ALL CONNECTION POINTS.
-Spray with a petroleum rust inhibitor REGULARLY.
+Spray regularly with a petroleum rust inhibitor.
 Corrosion unchecked in the marine environment will severely reduce the life of your system.